-Proposed Term Reserves either the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Association (NCUA) as applicable.
+Proposed Term Reserves Owner must establish and shall maintain an Operating Reserve Account and a Replacement Reserve Account (collectively, the Reserve Accounts).
+All Reserve Accounts shall be held in interest-bearing segregated accounts held in banks or credit unions fully licensed to do business in the State of California and insured to the maximum limit of either the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Association (NCUA) as applicable.
 Any interest earned on the Reserve Accounts shall remain within the Reserve Accounts.
-All Reserve Accounts shall remain in place through the restriction period notwithstanding any change in owner: and in no circumstances may be disbursed for "exit taxes" upon any future transfer of limited partner interests.
-Any withdrawal or transfer from the Reserve Accounts shall require the written approval of the City, by and thrits designee.
-The City's approval or request for additional information to substantiate the need for the withdra transfer shall be provided within ten (10) business days of its receipt of a request for such action.
-Owner must establish the Reserve Accounts to require the signature of the City's designee and Owner for all withdrawals an transfers.
-Further, Owner shall authorize the financial institutions in which Reserve Accounts are held to provide City, upon request, verified statements reflecting account balances and transactions.
-All reserve accounts may jointly controlled by all third party lenders and the tax credit investors.
-1. Operating Reserve Account: Not later than receipt of 8609s, Owner shall fund and maintain an Operatin Reserve Account of not less than three months of underwritten operating expenses, replacement reser deposits, and dety serve.
-Actount may not be used to pay any identity of interest costs, including management fees.
-If drawn upon, the Operating Reserve Account must be requested to its required minimum balance prior to distributions of Residual Cash Flow.
-2. Replacement Reserve Account: Owner shall fund a Replacement Reserve Account with annual deposits first year following construction completion (which may be prorated based on the ac Reserves Owner must establish and shall maintain an Operating Reserve Account and a Replacement Reserve Account (collectively, the Reserve Accounts).
-All Reserve Accounts shall be held in interest-bearing segregated accounts held in banks or credit unions fully licensed to do business in the State of California and insured to the maximum limit of either the Federal Deposit lineurance Corporation (FDIC) or the National Credit Union Association (NCUA) as applicable.
-Any interest earned on the Reserve Accounts shall remain within the Reserve Accounts.
 All Reserve Accounts shall remain in place through the restriction period notwithstanding any change in ownership and in no circumstances may be disbursed for "exit taxes" upon any future transfer of limited partner interests.
 Any withdrawal or transfer from the Reserve Accounts shall require the written approval of the City, by and through its designee.
 The City's approval or request for additional information to substantiate the need for the withdrawal or transfer shall be provided within ten (10) business days of its receipt of a request for such action.
 Owner must establish the Reserve Accounts to require the signature of the City's designee and Owner for all withdrawals and transfers.
-Further, Owner shall authorize the financial institutions in which Reserve Accounts may be jointly controlled by all third party lenders and the tax credit investors.
-Operating Reserve Account: Not later than receipt of 8609s, Owner shall fund and maintain an Operating Reserve Account of not less than three months of underwritten operating Reserve Account may be used to pay operating costs and expenses to the extent the collected gross receipts are insufficient for such purpose.
-Further, the Operating Reserve Account may not be used to pay operating costs, including management fees.
-If drawn upon, the Operating Reserve Account with annual deposits in the first year following construction completion (which may be prorated based on the actua
+Further, Owner shall authorize the financial institutions in which Reserve Accounts are held to provide the City, upon request, verified statements reflecting account balances and transactions.
+All reserve accounts may be jointly controlled by all third party lenders and the tax credit investors.
+1. Operating Reserve Account: Not later than receipt of 8609s, Owner shall fund and maintain an Operating Reserve Account of not less than three months of underwritten operating expenses, replacement reserve deposits, and debt service.
+After Project Stabilization, the Operating Reserve Account may be used to pay operating costs and expenses to the extent the collected gross receipts are insufficient for such purpose.
+Further, the Operating Reserve Account may not be used to pay any identity of interest costs, including management fees.
+If drawn upon, the Operating Reserve Account must be replenished to its required minimum balance prior to distributions of Residual Cash Flow.
+2. Replacement Reserve Account: Owner shall fund a Replacement Reserve Account with annual deposits in the first year following construction completion (which may be prorated based on the actual date of completion) equal to \$250 per unit.
+In subsequent years, the deposit to the Replacement Reserve shall be increased by 3.5% annually.
+Disbursements from this Replacement Reserve Account shall be for the purpose of effecting replacement of structural elements and mechanical equipment of the Project or for other similar purposes for the benefit of the Project.